 1. Asteroid Redirection Mission: Extensibility to Future Missions

-NASA will share the status of its work to formulate the Asteroid Redirect Mission (ARM), with a focus on a crewed mission to a lunar distant retrograde orbit to encounter and sample the asteroid, and return samples with the astronauts in the Orion capsule.
-This discussion will include capabilities and techniques that will be utilized in this mission, and extensibility to other lunar-vicinity missions and future missions farther into deep space.
-Ideas and concepts to better promote extensibility will be discussed.
+NASA shared the status of its work to formulate the Asteroid Redirect Mission (ARM), with a focus on a crewed mission to a lunar distant retrograde orbit to encounter and sample the asteroid, and return samples with the astronauts in the Orion capsule.
+This discussion included capabilities and techniques that will be utilized in this mission, and extensibility to other lunar-vicinity missions and future missions farther into deep space.
+Ideas and concepts to better promote extensibility were discussed.

 2. Extended Duration Missions in the Lunar Vicinity

-This session will focus on the opportunity to use the lunar vicinity as a proving ground to prepare for future exploration missions.
-Habitation capabilities which enable extended duration missions in the deep space environment and are evolvable to enable future missions will be discussed.
+This session focused on the opportunity to use the lunar vicinity as a proving ground to prepare for future exploration missions.
+Habitation capabilities which enable extended duration missions in the deep space environment and are evolvable to enable future missions were discussed.
 Concepts for cargo resupply building on capabilities supporting the International Space Station are included.
-This session will also seek ideas related to maximizing the ability of this limited set of missions to prepare for deep space or lunar surface missions while addressing other exploration objectives reflected in the GER, such as science objectives.
+This session sought ideas related to maximizing the ability of this limited set of missions to prepare for deep space or lunar surface missions while addressing other exploration objectives reflected in the GER, such as science objectives.

 3. Human Lunar Surface Missions